-On average, people tend to change their skin barriers every few days and reapply, but this will depend on your individual needs, the rate of usage, and the type of ostomy appliances you use.
+On average, people tend to change their skin barriers every few days and reapply.
+However, keep in mind that this schedule depends on each individual’s needs, rate of usage, and ostomy product types.

 Most ostomy appliances come equipped with a water-resistant adhesive that should seal quite well.
 However, if you’re having difficulties keeping your pouch sealed to your skin, there are special adhesives available that create a stronger seal than usual.

 180 Medical carries Convatec’s full line of extended wear ostomy products, including skin barriers and one-piece and two-piece pouches.

 If you’ve been changing your pouch more often and the skin surrounding your stoma has become more irritated (redness, chafing, bumps, etc.), you may want to look into a powder to absorb perspiration.

 As always, please consult with your treating physician or an Ostomy Nurse for specific care if you find skin irritation, rash, or discoloration around your stoma.